 The ‘party’ has become the most frequently used weapon in the war to attract indecisive tango nomads.
 Inexplicably, our Amsterdam milonga is permanently decorated with a full array of party flags and serpentines.
 We don’t really have an explanation for it but we are always ready for a party.
 Christmas decorations appear magically by themselves and stay up for at least two months; the trees only go away when the weather gets balmy.
 Shortest Day, Midsummer’s Day, World Day of Tango… all plausible ideas that have proven to work.
 You can throw in an Umpteenth Milonga Milestone party, or, the inevitable Visit Of A Very Important Maestro.
 Birthdays of regular visitors can be effective.
 Also, I have seen a Commemoration Of A Famous, Recently Deceased Milonguero, if presented with some taste, it will get the job done.

 For many people, the desire to break the pattern of everyday life is strong.
-That’s why so many of us book our next holiday the day after our return from the last.
+That’s why people book their next holiday, only days after their return from the last.
 Having something to look forward to makes life so much more enjoyable, and, ruthless milonga marketeers exploit this weakness of the human psyche.
-However, one wants to avoid credibility issues and something called ‘party devaluation’.
-This is why I propose to celebrate, every week, the fact that all of us made it to another Tuesday.
+However, one wants to avoid credibility issues and ‘party devaluation’.
+This is why I propose to celebrate, every week, the fact that all of us made it to another Tuesday as if it was not an ordinary weekly routine.
 Let’s call it the Carpe That Diem Party.
-It’s as good a reason as any, I simply love to see you and that’s all the celebration I need.
+It’s as good a reason as any, I simply love to see you, and that’s all the celebration I need.
 Soon, we may see our Four Hundred And Eighty Third edition, and the week after we’ll celebrate edition Four Hundred And Eighty Four, or whatever milestone comes to mind.
 I mean, that’s huge isn’t it?